Christianity in China: Early period

 Two (possibly Church of the East) monks were preaching Christianity in India in the 6th century before they smuggled silkworm eggs from China to the Byzantine Empire.

-The first documentation of Christianity entering China was written on an 8th-century stone tablet known as the Xi'an Stele.
-It records that Christians reached the Tang dynasty capital Xi'an in 635 and were allowed to establish places of worship and to propagate their faith.
-The leader of the Christian travelers was Alopen, and his meeting with Emperor Taizong was the most influential development in Chinese Christian history yet, leading to the spread of the religion to a much greater extent than ever before.
+The first documentation of Christianity entering China was written on the 8th-century Xi'an Stele.
+The stele records that Christians reached the Tang capital of Xi'an in 635, and were allowed to establish places of worship and to propagate their faith.
+The leader of the Christian travellers was Alopen, and his meeting with Emperor Taizong was the most influential development in Chinese Christian history yet, leading to the spread of the religion to a much greater extent than ever before.
+Seven Chinese Christian texts survived from that period.

-Some modern scholars question whether Nestorianism is the proper term for the Christianity that was practiced in China, since it did not adhere to what was preached by Nestorius.
+Some modern scholars question whether Nestorianism is the proper term for the Christianity that was practised in China, since it did not adhere to what was preached by Nestorius.
 They instead prefer to refer to it as "Church of the East", a term which encompasses the various forms of early Christianity in Asia.

-Despite Tang Dynasty historians typically getting some elements of Christian history and doctrine wrong in their writing, there was a significant community of scholars who translated the Old and New Testaments into Chinese and understood them fully.
+Despite inaccuracies by Tang historians regarding Christian history and doctrine, there was a significant community of scholars who translated the Old and New Testaments into Literary Chinese, and understood them fully.

-In 845, at the height of the Great Anti-Buddhist Persecution, the Emperor Wuzong of Tang decreed that Buddhism, Christianity, and Zoroastrianism be banned, and their very considerable assets forfeited to the state.
+In 845, at the height of the Great Anti-Buddhist Persecution, Emperor Wuzong of Tang decreed that Buddhism, Christianity, and Zoroastrianism be banned, and their very considerable assets forfeited to the state.

 In 986 a monk reported to the Patriarch of the East:

 Christianity is extinct in China; the native Christians have perished in one way or another; the church has been destroyed and there is only one Christian left in the land.

 Karel Pieters noted that some Christian gravestones are dated from the Song and Liao dynasties (ca. 900s to 1200s), implying that some Christians remained in China in these eras.

 Medieval period

 Christianity was a major influence in the Mongol Empire, as several Mongol tribes were primarily Church of the East Christian, and many of the wives of Genghis Khan's descendants were Christian.
-Contacts with Western Christianity also came in this time period, via envoys from the Papacy to the capital of the Yuan dynasty in Khanbaliq (present-day Beijing).
+Contacts with Western Christendom also began in this time period, via envoys from the papacy to the capital of the Yuan dynasty in Khanbaliq (present-day Beijing).

-Church of the East Christianity was well established in China, as is attested by the monks Rabban Bar Sauma and Rabban Marcos, both of whom made a famous pilgrimage to the West, visiting many Church of the East communities along the way.
+Church of the East Christianity was well established in China, as is attested by the monks Rabban Bar Sauma and Rabban Marcos, both of which had made a famous pilgrimage to the West, visiting many Church of the East communities along the way.
 Marcos was elected as Patriarch of the Church of the East, and Bar Sauma went as far as visiting the courts of Europe in 1287–1288, where he told Western monarchs about Christianity among the Mongols.

 In 1294, Franciscan friars from Europe initiated mission work in China.
 For about a century they worked in parallel with the Church of the East Christians.
 The Franciscan mission disappeared from 1368, as the Ming dynasty set out to eject all foreign influences.